ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 -----------

 * New ``get_params`` API method to return a ``Params`` class containing all configuration bits, avoiding unnecessary calls to the DB later.
+This method will automatically populate from the ``defaults`` and return elements having the right type.
 * Many (many) small optimizations to the core functions to make them faster, mostly when interacting with the DB, thanks to ``get_params``.
 * ``update_config`` can now modify parameters for installed plugins.